COVID-19 Vaccination Eligibility

 Please note that as a GP practice, we cannot provide letters regarding your vaccination status or recent test results.

-You can access the NHS COVID Pass using your vaccination status if you have been fully vaccinated in the UK.
-If you were vaccinated in Scotland or Wales, you need to be registered with a GP in England.
+You can access the NHS COVID Pass if you have been fully vaccinated with a COVID-19 vaccine recognised in the UK.
+If you were vaccinated in Northern Ireland, Scotland or Wales, you need to be registered with a GP in England.
 Different regions in the UK also have their own vaccination status services:

 - Northern Ireland – nidirect: COVID certificate for NI residents